Interstate 91: Unbuilt Long Island extension

 Between the 1950s and 1970s, officials proposed extending I-91 across the Long Island Sound from its current terminus at the I-91/I-95 interchange in New Haven, Connecticut, to Wading River, New York, by means of a bridge over the Long Island Sound, as one of the many Long Island Sound Link proposals.
 The extension would have continued southward from Wading River to the southern shore of Long Island by the existing County Route 46 (William Floyd Parkway) in central Suffolk County—which would have been updated to Interstate Highway standards.
 It would also provide easier access to New York City via the Long Island Expressway (I-495), as well as to the Hamptons via New York State Route 27 (Sunrise Highway).
 The various proposals for this never-built extension were ultimately dropped after a 1979 study of the concept.
 Following this, officials proposed to connect the New Haven and Shoreham–Wading River areas by means of ferry service across the Long Island Sound—however, the plans to implement these cross-sound ferry services were ultimately mothballed, as well.

 Despite the cancelation of the bridge, many Long Islanders are still in favor of building one.
 In 2000, a survey was conducted by News 12 Networks and Newsday, which found that the majority (63 percent) of Long Islanders were in support of such a project.

 In 2016, the proposal was again renewed by New York Governor Andrew Cuomo, as either a bridge or a tunnel.
 However, these plans were also dropped, as announced by the New York State Department of Transportation in 2018.

 Exit list

 All interchanges in Massachusetts were to be renumbered to milepost-based numbers under a project scheduled to start in 2016.
 However, this project was indefinitely postponed until November 18, 2019, when the Massachusetts Department of Transportation (MassDOT) confirmed that, beginning in the middle of 2020, the exit renumbering project will begin.
 On March 1, 2021, MassDOT confirmed that the exit renumbering on I-91 will start on March 3, and it will last for two weeks.
 In 2020, Vermont added "milepoint exit" numbers to existing signs, essentially marking each interchange with two exit numbers.
+Connecticut will not implement the new exit numbers on I-91 until approximately 2027.